hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 * @nuc1eon:matrix.org Show me a smooth, not jittering, scrolling text, done easily.
 Amiga could do that with 25MHz CPU :-)

-[8:58:00](#k9tOyGF4he5fc2cA0WLu9j0a2H79kI-FbFri1QQEvqQ) <hiiamboris (NOT THIS ONE)>: obviously we're still capped by the timer which is 65 fps roughly but skips a frame every now and then, and timer is not in sync with the screen's refresh rate, so although there's no tearing, the keen eye may always detect a bit of stuttering Ì†ΩÌ∏â
+[8:58:00](#k9tOyGF4he5fc2cA0WLu9j0a2H79kI-FbFri1QQEvqQ) <hiiamboris (NOT THIS ONE)>: obviously we're still capped by the timer which is 65 fps roughly but skips a frame every now and then, and timer is not in sync with the screen's refresh rate, so although there's no tearing, the keen eye may always detect a bit of stuttering üòâ

 [8:58:49](#LD6U-cZ9B0oOYOk7qIhWWSrU1BtGnoUAX3dxEJ8VLM0) <pekr (Petr Krenzelok) (@pekr-556ae86715522ed4b3e131b2:gitter.im)>:
 * @nuc1eon:matrix.org Show me a smooth, not jittering, scrolling text, done easily.
 Amiga could do that with 25MHz CPU :-)